SigurdFPS/YouTube-Moderator-Bot/README.md

-Here’s a complete, professional-grade README.md for your open-source project, designed for GitHub visibility and developer adoption.
-It includes setup, authentication, usage, screenshots (placeholder), licensing, and contribution guidelines.

-⸻

-✅ README.md

 # YouTube Comment Cleaner

 > ⚙️ Open-source YouTube comment moderation tool — built with Electron.
 Analyze and remove spammy bot-like comments from your videos with ease.